modevsty/go-letteravatar/readme.md

 ## Installation

-Ensure Go is installed on your system by downloading it from [the official Go website](https://golang.org/dl/).
+Ensure you have Go installed on your system by downloading it from [the official Go website](https://golang.org/dl/).

-Clone the repository to get started with the Letter Avatar Generator:
+Clone the repository to begin using the Letter Avatar Generator:

 ```bash
 git clone https://github.com/modevsty/go-letteravatar.git